okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 A configuration guide helps your customers understand how to configure your Okta integration to work with your cloud application.

-Provide a configuration guide as part of the OIN submission process.
+You must provide a configuration guide as part of the OIN submission process for all integrations.
 You can format the guide in any format that is accessible through a URL link (such as a webpage, a Google doc, or a PDF).
 During the OIN verification process, the link to your configuration guide needs to be accessible by the OIN team so that they can check your document for general adherence to the configuration instructions.
 Ensure that your guide link is public or customer-accessible after your integration is published in the OIN.

 Your guide link is available to administrators through the Okta Admin Console.

->**Note:** A configuration guide is required for all integrations.

 ### Configuration guide content